mikkolehtisalo/revel/gssserver/README.md

         gssserver.GSSServerFilter,     // GSSAPI authentication
     }
 ```
-The authenticated user can will be saved c.Session["username"].
+The authenticated user will be saved to c.Session["username"].

 Notes
 -----